richardrl/realsense_docker/README.md

-# Unique features compared to original realsense.cpp
+# Unique features of realsense_multicam.cpp compared to original realsense.cpp
 - Supports multiple cameras visualization and multiple TCP server streaming
+- Sends serial number of camera to TCP server
 - Charuco board frame detection and visualization
 - Refactored calibration.py with Spatial Algebra syntax so that it is very clear what transforms are happening